Overtime Pay

 For the most part, the following types of employees are exempt from (not eligible for) overtime pay.

-1. White collar executive, administrative, and professional employees who earn a guaranteed salary in excess of $455* per week (Update: $684/week as of 1/1/2020) who regularly exercise discretion and independent judgment in significant matters.
+1. White collar executive, administrative, and professional employees who earn a guaranteed salary of at least $684* per week (**this salary threshold was due to increase to $844 per week as of July 1, 2024, but see below for an update on these changes) and who regularly exercise discretion and independent judgment in significant matters.

 2. Employees who earn more than $100,000 per year (Update: $107,432 as of 1/1/2020) who also regularly perform the one or more of the exempt duties of executive, administrative, or professional employees.